pymoso/PyMOSO/README.md

         obj = (obj1, obj2)
     return is_feas, obj
 ```

-To set up a problem to solve, typically a Monte Carlo simulation oracle, follow the example above which can be used with the `solve` command.
-Subclass the Oracle class shipped with pymoso.
-Implement `__init__` and `g` with the signatures `__init__(self, rng)` and `g(self, x, rng)`.
-For `__init__`, it's enough to set the desired values for the number of objectives, `self.num_obj`, and the dimensionality of the feasible domain, `self.dim`.

-The function `g` must run one simulation at the feasible point `x`.
-The return values must be ordered correctly.
-The first value is a boolean (`True` or `False`) indicating whether `x` is feasible.
-It is up to the programmer to implement the feasibility check.
-The second value is a tuple of length `self.num_obj` where each element is a number indicating one of the objective values.
-The simulation doesn't necessarily have to be implemented in Python, but of course the implementation of `g` must be valid Python code.
-For example, `g` may wrap a function call to a C library which runs the simulation and returns the objectives.

-The `rng` parameter is a subclass of Python's built-in `random.Random()` class and implements the same methods.
-Thus, its used in the same way as a `random.Random()` object for programmers implementing their simulations in Python.
-For example, `rng.random()`, `rng.normalvariate()`, `rng.normalvariate(4, 7)`, and `rng.getState()` are valid.
-The generator uses mrg32k3a as it's backbone and uses Beasley-Springer-Moro to generate normal random variates.

 Once implemented, the problem can be solved with, say, R-PERLE using the following command.
-For your problem, choose an appropriate starting point.
+For your problem, choose an appropriate starting point and algorithm.
 `pymoso solve myproblem.py RPERLE 97`

-### Example tester (mytester.py)
+### Implementing a Tester in PyMOSO
 ```
 import sys, os
 sys.path.insert(0,os.path.dirname(__file__))